-This is a feature that has slowly become easier to do amidst the litany of tasks you can manage on your phone.
-Why would you want to record your screen?
-There are a number of reasons.
-One could be showing a friend or family member how to do something on their phone, be it tech support or something interesting on a new app.
+If you’re wondering why you’d even want to record your screen, there are several reasons.
+One could be to show a friend or family member how to do something on their phone, be it tech support or something interesting on a new app.

 And it’s getting easier to do.
 Here’s how, for both iOS and Android.

 Screen recording on your iPhone

-To do so, go to Settings>Control Center>Customize Controls.
-Here, you have the option to add shortcuts to the Control Center menu.
+Go to Settings>Control Center>Customize Controls, and you will see the option to add shortcuts to the Control Center menu.
 Tap the + icon next to Screen Recording and it will fall under the “Include” list.
 Swipe down from the top again and you should see the Screen Recording icon on your Control Center menu.

 The finished clip immediately saves to your Camera Roll.
 Note that videos will record in portrait or landscape, depending on how you’re holding the phone.
 The accelerometer just works naturally, so you don’t have to select an orientation ahead of time.

 Bear in mind, also, that the red line at the top does appear in the recorded clip, and there’s no way to turn that off.
 If you want to get away from that, read on for the alternative method.

 Screen recording on older iOS versions

 If, for whatever reason, you’re using an older version of iOS, like with an old iPad, for example, you can still record your screen.
 You just have to do it a different way.
-This process will also apply if you are running iOS 11 but want to keep that red strip at the top of the clip.
+You can go through this process running on iOS 13 if you want to get rid of the red strip at the top of the clip.

 There is no shortage of third-party screen recording apps on the App Store, so browsing through some of those may be worth your while.
 I just haven’t tested any of them extensively, and can’t speak to any that might rise above the pack.